IndexCoreasmjit::CodeHolder

 Copies a single section into dst.

-Error CodeHolder::copyFlattenedData(
+Error CodeHolder::copy_flattened_data(

 void* dst,

-size_t dstSize,
+size_t dst_size,

 )noexcept[¶]